 Associate Professors: Jing Cao, Ian Harris, Monnie McGee

 Professor of Practice: Charles South

 The Department of Statistical Science offers the following graduate degree programs: the Ph.D. in statistical science, the Ph.D. in biostatistics and the M.S. in applied statistics and data analytics.

-The M.S. in applied statistics and data analytics degree program is designed to provide students with a theoretically based understanding and proficiency in statistical methods, as well as training in statistical computing, database management, predictive methods, and other data science techniques.
+The M.S. in applied statistics and data analytics degree program provides students with a theoretically-based understanding and proficiency in statistical methods, as well as training in statistical computing, database management, predictive methods, and other data science techniques.

-Note: In both Ph.D. programs, a student will advance to candidacy after he or she passes comprehensive and qualifying exams, prepares a written prospectus, gives an oral presentation in a research area on which the dissertation will be based, and receives approval of the prospectus from his or her dissertation committee.
+Note: In both Ph.D. programs, a student advances to candidacy after passing comprehensive and qualifying exams, preparing a written prospectus, giving an oral presentation in a research area on which the dissertation will be based, and receiving approval of the prospectus from his or her dissertation committee.